axibase/atsd/integration/scollector/README.md

 ATSD ignores two metadata tags collected by scollector by default: `environment` and `role`.

-You can change this setting by editing the `server.properties` file:
+Change this setting by editing the `server.properties` file:

 ```txt
 /opt/atsd/atsd/conf/server.properties